Imamate in Nizari doctrine: Seat of the Ismaili Imamat

 In June 2015, the Ismaili Imamat and Portugal signed a landmark agreement for the establishment of a Seat of the Ismaili Imamat, which builds on earlier agreements accords.
 The agreement was unanimously ratified by the Parliament of the Portuguese Republic.
 Portugal’s Prime Minister, Pedro Passos Coelho, and other senior government officials witnessed the ceremony in Lisbon’s 18th century Palace of Necessidades, home of the Portuguese Foreign Ministry.

 The Government of Portugal had invited the Ismaili Imamat to establish a Seat in Portugal, owing to the Imamat’s history, which goes back more than 1,400 years.
 In addition, the Ismaili Imamat and Aga Khan Development Network share a long history with Portugal to help improve the quality of life for people within Lusophone communities and around the world.
 Foreign Minister Machete praised the Agreement and referred to its significance in today’s world.
-“We consider this as an important sign by the Portuguese State towards an entity representing such an important community, at a time when intercultural and interfaith dialogue take on a role of capital importance in the major issues of the international agenda”.
+"We consider this as an important sign by the Portuguese State towards an entity representing such an important community, at a time when intercultural and interfaith dialogue take on a role of capital importance in the major issues of the international agenda".

 The Seat is based at the Mendonça Palace, a building from 1909, which is being restored by the Imamat.

-In July 2018, His Highness the Aga Khan officially designated the premises as the Seat of the Ismaili Imamat, and declared that it be known as the “Diwan of the Ismaili Imamat.”
+In July 2018, His Highness Aga Khan IV officially designated the premises as the Seat of the Ismaili Imamat, and declared that it be known as the "Diwan of the Ismaili Imamat."